Why A Plain Text Editor Is An Effective Writing Tool

 The most popular are TextEdit for Mac and Notepad for PC.
 Both are default applications, so you already have one of them.

-But for many writers, the habit is always to use a word processor such as Microsoft Word or Apple Pages.
+But for many writers, using a word processor such as Microsoft Word or Apple Pages is always the habit.

 Yes, they are terrific applications, but they use heavy files full of background code.
 Sometimes it’s better to keep things light and simple.